systemd/systemd/doc/ENVIRONMENT.md

   useful for debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_BUS_TIMEOUT=SECS` — specifies the maximum time to wait for method call completion.
+If no time unit is specified, assumes seconds.
+The usual other units are understood, too (us, ms, s, min, h, d, w, month, y).
+If it is not set or set to 0, then the built-in default is used.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus